-Qualification requirements can be included into an arbitration agreement that requires great care as it may create obstacles in the appointment process (ie, an argument about whether or not the agreed requirements are fulfilled).
+Qualification requirements can be included in an arbitration agreement, which requires great care as it may create obstacles in the appointment process (ie, an argument about whether the agreed requirements are fulfilled).

 17 Default appointment of arbitrators

 Failing prior agreement of the parties, what is the default mechanism for the appointment of arbitrators?